-Niclosamide, marketed under brand names like Niclocide, is an effective treatment for tapeworm infections such as diphyllobothriasis, hymenolepiasis, and taeniasis.
-It is taken orally and does not affect other types of worms, such as pinworms and roundworms.
+Niclosamide, marketed under brand names like Niclocide, is a prescription medication used to treat certain types of tapeworm infections such as diphyllobothriasis, hymenolepiasis, and taeniasis.

-• It is used to treat tapeworm infections such as large or fish tapeworm, dwarf tapeworm, and beef tapeworm.
+• It is primarily used to treat tapeworm infections such as large or fish tapeworm, dwarf tapeworm, and beef tapeworm.

 • Niclosamide can also be used to treat other tapeworm infections if your doctor recommends it.
-It is ineffective against other forms of worm infections (for example, pinworms or roundworms).

 • Niclosamide kills tapeworms when they come into contact with it.
 The destroyed worms are passed in the stool, although they may not always be visible in the stool.